Board of Directors

 Throughout his career, Nadar always acknowledged that successful institution building is dependent on forging result-oriented partnerships and creating new knowledge.
 He steered HCL to create several valuable joint ventures and alliances that aided the organization’s emergence as a global technology enterprise.
 His pioneering spirit and belief in engineering and research shaped the course of the organization and is the reason that today HCL Technologies boasts about being one of the largest IT Engineering and R&D divisions in the world.

-Nadar was part of the elite DCM management trainee system where he met several of the people with whom he was soon to impact an entire industry as a pioneer of modern computing.
-In 1976, eight young men left DCM to create HCL in a Delhi Barsati "akin to a garage startup" with a compelling vision – that the microprocessor would change the world.
+Nadar started his career as part of the elite DCM management trainee system.
+It was at DCM that he met the people with whom he later started HCL in a Delhi barsati, akin to a garage startup, with a compelling vision that the microprocessor would change the world.

-In recognition of his pioneering role in business and philanthropy in India and across the globe, Nadar has received several honours and accolades in the past, notable being the Padma Bhushan from the President of India in 2008, the BNP Paribas Grand Prize for Individual Philanthropy in 2013, the AIMA Managing India Corporate Citizen Award, the ICSI Lifetime Achievement Award for excellence in Corporate Governance and the Golden Peacock Award for Social Leadership in 2014.
-He was also named the Outstanding Philanthropist of the Year in 2015 by Forbes.
+In recognition of his pioneering role in business and philanthropy in India and across the globe, Nadar has received several honors and accolades, notable being the Padma Bhushan from the President of India in 2008.